HackSoftware/Django-Styleguide/README.md

 ]
 ```

-Anoter error format may look like this:
+Another error format may look like this:

 ```python
 {